Eliminate extra copies in AMPI reduce/gather(v) receive paths

 2) We can also eliminate the ugly hack that is MPI_REDUCE_TAG having its own special semantics in recv (to account for the result message data containing the AmpiOpHeader).

 3) Removing AMPI support for CMI_PIC_ELFCOPY will simplify the implementations of these (issue #1106).

-#3 Updated by Sam White almost 3 years ago
+#3 Updated by Sam White about 3 years ago

 A couple more notes: